 Yes, running outdoors can offer a lot of mind and body benefits.
-The fresh air and scenery seem to have a lot more to offer than a treadmill that leaves you stuck tackling miles inside.
-However!
-This workout is all about also has its advantages.
+The fresh air and scenery seem to have a lot more to offer than a treadmill that leaves you stuck Expert Tips for Running Safely in the Heat.
+However! getting in the flow of hill running, and also has its advantages.
 Case in point: You can tackle specific incline workouts that get you strong and powerful to handle all the hills you encounter outdoors—and in a controlled environment.
 No wind or cold to hold you back.

 Explore Runner's World Treadmill Workout Program